rupareltech5veer/scheduler/README.md

-# scheduler to schedule classes based on teachers, day, time, and has other features too.
+# scheduler to schedule classes based on teachers, day, and time.
 For Bob